WebOrigami/docs/src/content/framework/intro1.md

 ## Source form of the About Us site

-If your goal is to build this About Us site, what's the most convenient source form of the content you will create by hand?
+If your goal is to build this About Us site, what's the most convenient source form of the content you must create or gather by hand?

-There are lots of ways you can define content in software:

-- Content files like text or images
-- Data files
-- JavaScript or other code
-- Databases
-- Web services

-So let's consider the best source form for this particular About Us example.

-The tutorial project includes a `src/public` folder containing some of the resources that will make up the source form.
+The tutorial project includes a `src/public` folder containing the resources that will make up the source form.
 For starters, your site needs to show a bit of information about each person on your team.
-A convenient form for that amount of data might be a YAML file.
+A convenient form for that amount of data is a YAML file.
+You could also use a JSON file or another format for this data, but this tutorial uses YAML because it's easier to read.

 <span class="tutorialStep"></span> Open the team data file in `src/public/team.yaml`: